aroberge/ideas/README.md

 The following list has been created before anyone else knew about this project.

-> Why?
+> _Why?_

 Because it is fun.
 If this is not enough of a justification for you, have a look at [motivation](https://aroberge.github.io/ideas/docs/html/motivation.html) which contains a longer, and more serious answer.

-> Is it safe to use in production code?
+> _Is it safe to use in production code?_

 No.

-> But your example works perfectly well in my code; can I use it in my
+> _But your example works perfectly well in my code; can I use it in my
-> project?
+> project?_

 I don't think you should if your project is to be used by anyone else but yourself.

-> I found a bug.
+> _I found a bug._

-Please, by all means, file an issue so that I can fix it.
+Please, by all means, file an issue so that I can perhaps fix it.
 Note however that some examples, which are known to fail in some contexts, would be too complex ensure that they always work in all contexts.

-> I found a cool use of import hooks in another project, different from
+> _I found a cool use of import hooks in another project, different from
-> all of your examples.
+> all of your examples._

 Please, give me the details and I will see if I can **easily** include a similar example and if I think it is worthwhile to do so.

-> Can I contribute code for a new example?
+> _Can I contribute code for a new example?_

 Yes, please, by all means.
 But I suggest that you first create an issue that gives an overview of what you wish to accomplish.

-> I think that the explanation you have written for X could be improved upon.
+> _I think that the explanation you have written for X could be improved upon._

-Please do so, but file an issue first or create a pull-request.
+Please tell me more by filing an issue first and possibly creating a pull-request afterwards.

-> I have an idea for a new example, but do not know how to write the code for it.
+> _I have an idea for a new example, but do not know how to write the code for it._

 File an issue ... but please don't be offended if I don't write code for it and end up closing the issue: I already have too many ideas of my own for this project, too many other projects, and not enough time to do all that I want.

-> In file X.py, you do not respect convention Y from PEP-8.
+> _In file X.py, you do not respect convention Y from PEP-8.
 This is unacceptable
-> in a Python project.
+> in a Python project._

-Seriously?
-This project is all about looking at introducing changes to Python's syntax, some of which are downright crazy, and you complain about a PEP-8 violation? ...
+**Seriously?**  This project is all about looking at introducing changes to Python's syntax, some of which are downright crazy, and you complain about a PEP-8 violation? ...
 Ok, perhaps you can tell me and it might make sense to change what I wrote.

-> People from the Python-ideas mailing lists mentioned that I should look
+> _People from the Python-ideas mailing lists mentioned that I should look
-> at this project for my idea, but I don't know where to start.
+> at this project for my idea, but I don't know where to start._

 Please, have a look at the [documentation](https://aroberge.github.io/ideas/docs/html/).

-> Why this silly name for a project?
+> _Why this silly name for a project?
 The word "ideas" has nothing to do with
-> import hooks in Python.
+> import hooks in Python._

 For this project, I was thinking of using `importhook` (singular) or `importhooks` (plural).
 However, there is already a project named